p2c2e/p2c2e.github.io/_posts/blog/2017-09-20-graphdb-hr-analytics.md

 If I can whip up some code to quickly answer these questions, why is it that larger organiztions are not using such approaches already?

-Answer is simple - This is not a technolgy problem.
+Answer is simple - This is not a technology problem.
 Getting quality data requires connecting disparate systems that hold useful information.
 And for the most part, they are unreliable and "point-in-time".

-Sometimes, it is possible to infer information - For example,

-What skills are expected in a particular team?
+Sometimes, it is possible to infer information - For example: what skills are expected in a particular team?
 We could get this from the team management or infer from the most common skills in the team.

 # Some ideas for implementation
 - Using internal and external social platforms to capture and validate skills and endorsements